vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 1. `base_quote_pair (Explicit Value)`: human readable name/abbreviation of the base/quote pair.
 1. `base_asset (Asset)`: this is used to specify the asset to be purchased or sold on the market.
 1. `quote_asset (Asset)`: this is used to specify the asset which can be exchanged for the base asset.
 1. `trading_termination_trigger (Data Source)`: triggers the market to move to `trading terminated` status.
-This trigger may be a datetime trigger, oracle, or governance event.
+This trigger may be a datetime trigger or an oracle.
+Note: a `Spot` market may also be terminated through governance.

 ## 2. Network parameters